acodeninja/persist/README.md

 # @acodeninja/persist

-A JSON based data modelling and persistence system with alternate storage mechanisms.
+A JSON based data modelling and persistence module with alternate storage mechanisms.